22 August 2026

 Golden Visa Greece 2026: New Data, New Rules and Who Holds It

-There is a lot of buzz around the Greece Golden Visa.
-It appears in conversations about property, relocation, wealthy migrants, tax planning, Schengen access and the future of foreign investment in Greece.
+There is a lot of discussion around the Greece Golden Visa.
+It appears in conversations about property, relocation, international investment, tax planning, Schengen travel and the future of foreign investment in Greece.

 But behind the headlines, many people wonder something simpler: how many people actually hold a Greece Golden Visa, and who are they?